flycatch/auth-core/README.md

 1. User initiates OAuth flow with provider via `/auth/{provider}`.
 2. After successful authentication, provider redirects to `/auth/{provider}/callback`.
-3. Server processes authentication and auto-creates user if enabled.
+3. Server processes authentication and auto-creates user if add any logic onSuccess.
 4. Server redirects to success URL with tokens as cookies.
 5. Subsequent requests use JWT or session authentication.